The year 2020 marked the tricentennial of the founding of the colony of Île Saint-Jean by France.

-The 300th anniversary consequently also provides a unique opportunity to recognize the impact of French rule (1720–1758) on the Island, notably from a toponymic perspective, since countless places still bear the names given to them by the French.
+The 300th anniversary consequently also provided a unique opportunity to recognize the impact of French rule (1720–1758) on the Island, notably from a toponymic perspective, since countless places still bear the names given to them by the French.

-It’s also an opportunity to highlight the fact that a great number of Islanders have Mi’kmaq, Acadian and French roots.
+It was also an opportunity to highlight the fact that a great number of Islanders have Mi’kmaq, Acadian and French roots.
 Even if they no longer go by their names of old, how many MacDonalds, McNeills, Sheas, Maddixes, O’Briens, Fennesseys, McKinnons, McPhees, Stewarts, Camerons and many others simply have not yet delved far back enough into their genealogical roots?